voukatas/jerry/README.md

 Second this is just for fun and I did it to familiarize myself with the C/C++ language and briefly understand how networking and threads work with it.

-It is build with GCC and Linux, I don't know if this works on other machines (Windows, MSVC etc..)
+It is build with GCC and Linux, I don't know if it works on other machines (Windows, MSVC etc..) and probably it doesn't

 ### Architecture
 First I wrote it with each request having its own process ( a lot of forking ) and then I thought, why not threads?!
 So...

 The main() thread initiates the sever socket (creates, binds and setup the listener) and then creates a separate thread that accepts the clients.
-Then the thread that does the accept, spawns a thread for each client that does the handling for them( actually waits for the request and responds with a hello world message)
+Then the thread that does the accept, spawns a thread for each client that does the handling for them.
+The server waits for the GET request, which reads partially( ToDo: complete the parser) and responds with the requested contents of the page, if the page exists, else sends a failure message.
+If no specific page is requested from the client(eg. localhost:8080/) the server loads the index.html file( again if it exists)

 This is just a design I pick to reach my goals.
 Other possibly more efficient designs could be async I/O with threads, blocking I/O thread pools, separate process to track, non-blocking multiplexing I/O with epoll/poll/select and so on...